-For bonds, the Bank uses the price at the exchange market, the Reference Prices [Yields] for OTC Bond Transactions published by the Japan Securities Dealers Association, and the comparable price method, or the price provided by a broker, etc., as the fair value.
-The Bank uses the funds' unit price for investment trust as the fair value.
+For stocks, the Group uses the price at the exchange market, while for bonds, the Group uses the price at the exchange market, the Reference Prices [Yields] for OTC Bond Transactions published by the Japan Securities Dealers Association, and the comparable price method, or the price provided by a broker, etc., as the fair value.
+The Group uses the funds' unit price for investment trust as the fair value.